-51. Bluetooth Low Energy (BLE)
+52. Bluetooth Low Energy (BLE)

-The Bluetooth 4.0 specification introduces Bluetooth Low Energy (BLE), a wireless technology targeted for accessories with limited battery resources.
+The Bluetooth 4.0 Specification introduces Bluetooth Low Energy (BLE), a wireless technology targeted for accessories with limited battery resources.
 If Bluetooth Low Energy is supported, the accessory should follow the guidelines in this section.

-51.1 Role
+52.1 Role

-The accessory should implement either the Peripheral role as defined in the Bluetooth 4.0 specification, Volume 3, Part C, Section 2.2.2.3 or the Broadcaster role, as defined in Section 2.2.2.1.
+The accessory should implement either the Peripheral role or the Broadcaster role as defined in the Bluetooth 4.0 Specification - Volume 3, Part C, Section 2.2.2.3 and Section 2.2.2.1.

-51.2 Advertising Channels
+52.2 Advertising Channels

 The accessory should advertise on all three advertising channels (37, 38, and 39) at each advertising event.
-See the Bluetooth 4.0 specification, Volume 6, Part B, Section 4.4.2.1.
+See the Bluetooth 4.0 Specification -Volume 6, Part B, Section 4.4.2.1.

-51.3 Advertising PDU
+52.3 Advertising PDU